a-flyleaf/ygbtdm/misc/outline2-tldr.md

           - desc: Addison is alliance leader now and Caleb is clingy.
 Someone asks Addison about plans; cue scream from the crowd.
           - desc: “White Rabbit” steps forward.
 And doesn't talk, so Addison plays charades; WR wants to join.
 Addison is hesitant.
           - desc: "WR grabs Addison's bat, swings it, and nukes a rabbit lurking behind the crowd (that no one noticed).
 Left near-speechless, Addison approves: “Sold.
 Welcome aboard.”"
+      - nm: outro
+        scn:
+          - desc: For lack of shelter, Joce and Kay Lin have taken to higher ground.
+They sit quietly, Joce on "lookout" as she silently questions her choices.
+          - desc: "Kay Lin gives her doubts a voice: why is Joce stil with her?
+They barely know each other.
+Joce dismisses it; if Kay Lin's untrustworthy, it's good to keep her close."
+          - desc: But privately, Joce still wants to protect Kay Lin.
+(Possible intrusive thoughts of hurting her?)
+And even if she *did* get backstabbed, Joce tells herself it'd be a worthy way to go.
+          - desc: Kay Lin leans back against her during the thought train.
+There's white-rot on Joce's ring finger now.
+She resigns herself to this; fade out, end episode.
 ---
 <!--<!doctype html> <-the markdown page is weird and does not like this-->
 <html lang="en">